srg-bnd/srg-bnd/README.md

 💻 I’m a Software Engineer with love for Architecture from Karaganda

-🎓 Bachelor's degree in Computer Science in Tomsk
+🎓 Bachelor's degree in Computer Science at Tomsk

 👾 I’m interested in game design at Moscow MIPT